ROUNDTABLE TRACKS SUBMISSION DETAILS

 - Identification of the intended course(s) and levels, including the case’s position within the course, the topics it covers, and its specific learning

 - A Research Methods section that discloses the research basis for gathering the case information, including any relationship between case authors and the organization, or how access to case data was obtained.
-Include any disguises imposed and their
+Describe any disguises imposed

-- Suggested teaching approaches or a teaching plan, including the expected flow of discussion and key questions, role plays, debates, use of audiovisuals or in-class handouts, a board plan, etc. Authors are encouraged to include guidance on teaching the case in an online setting as well.
+- Suggested teaching approaches or a teaching plan, including the expected flow of discussion and key questions, role plays, debates, use of audiovisuals or in-class handouts, a board plan, etc. Authors are encouraged to include guidance on teaching the case in an online and classroom setting

 - Assignment questions for student preparation, accompanied by an analysis of each